 RPA can also be implemented to automatically process structured as well as unstructured data and perform operations like identifying and recording customer information, merge, copy, fill forms, update information.
 Tasks like billing customers, sending shipping information, detecting and closing fraudulent accounts, updating customer details, can be automated.
 This enables increased operational speed by bots and agents and thereby delivering an improved customer experience.

-Improved Backend Tasks
+Improved Backend Tasks#improved-backend-tasks

 Implementation of robotic process automation leads to technical efficiency.
 The key selling point of RPA is backend as it involves a lot of repetitive and routine tasks.
 The list of tasks that can be automated at the backend is